 This restoration plan estimates bacteria load reductions for identified strategies based on modeling and literature review.
 The strategies were broken down into Tier A strategies (i.e., strategies that treat human sources) and Tier B strategies (i.e., strategies that treat non-human sources).
-Of the Tier B strategies, pet waste education was found to achieve the greatest load reductions for the least cost
+Of the Tier B strategies, pet waste education was found to achieve the greatest load reductions for the least cost.

 This Bacteria TMDL Restoration Plan recommends implementing a multi-media-based pet waste education program including increasing educational signage on public lands, adding pet waste stations on public lands, providing grant-funding for pet waste stations in targeted residential communities, and improving management of pet waste at existing dog parks.
-It is important to prioritize the target areas for the pet waste program because certain watersheds need more intensive outreach than others to reach the required TMDL load reductions.
+It is recommended that the target areas for the pet waste program be prioritized because certain watersheds need more intensive outreach than others to reach the required TMDL load reductions.

 Other non-structural Tier B strategies such as riparian buffer improvements and possibly localized waterfowl and wildlife management in specific areas (e.g., ponds, public parks, golf courses, campuses) were highly cost-effective, although the load reductions of these strategies may be difficult to measure.
-Stormwater retrofit projects such as conversion of dry ponds to shallow wetland/marsh filtering systems and step pool storm conveyance (SPSC) retrofits at impaired stream channels and outfalls (as recommended by the County's Chesapeake Bay
+Lastly, livestock fencing was identified as a useful cost-effective tool for agricultural pastures that support livestock populations; however, there are only two TMDL watersheds where this strategy would be applicable.